jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 -----

-\> 2009-06-26: I do not even know what I mean by this: You will not be able to totally make clear what private and friend means in this context, but you can just use the term command anyway, to make it clear.
+\> 2009-06-26: I do not even know what I mean by this: You might not be able to totally make clear what private and friend means in this context, but you can just use the term command anyway, to make it clear.

 -----